 Under the canopy you will find a rich ever changing display of native and exotic shrubs, ferns, orchids and flowers to enjoy.

-Wanderers Retreats wildlife includes Koala’s, possums, the occasional kangaroo and prolific birdlife.
+Wanderers Retreats wildlife includes Koala’s, possums, the occasional kangaroo or echidna and prolific birdlife.

 Koalas are regular guests at Wanderers Retreat.
 You may be very lucky and catch sight of one asleep in the trees or view one from your veranda when they come to the ground to move to another tree.
 Always keep an eye out on the short walk to the beach.

 Port Stephens is home to one of the last remaining koala populations on the east coast of Australia and Wanderers Retreat is located in the middle of their habitat, adjacent Tomaree National Park.

 Koalas sleep 20 hours a day and are predominantly active in the late afternoon and at night when they spend most of there waking hours feeding.

 During the night you may hear a baby koala squeak for its mum or the pig like loud “grunt” of a male breaking the nightly silence as he looks for a mate.

 Possum Magic.
 You will most likely hear them in the middle of the night outside your cottage, either on the roof or visiting on your veranda, and see the results of their curiosity in the morning.

 Yes our resident tree-dwelling marsupial possums routinely come calling after dusk.
 Our possums hole up during the day to sleep in hollow logs and in the possum boxes found around the Retreat.